harmonylang/harmonylang.github.io/docs-src/textbook/harmonymachine.md

 the HTML file contains a list of blocks for each executed instruction.
 We call this the *timeline*.
 You can click on such a block to see the state of the Harmony virtual machine just after executing the corresponding instruction.
+If a thread has finished its turn, there is also information on the status of that thread.
+For example, at the end of turn~2, `incrementer[0]` is about to store the value 1 in variable `count`, but at that point is preempted by `incrementer[1]`.
 The table also lists the program counter of the thread at each turn, the values of the shared variables, and any values the thread may have printed (none in this case).
 Underneath the table it shows the line of Harmony source code that is being executed in blue (with the specific part of the line that is being evaluated in green), and the HVM instruction that is about to be executed in green (along with an explanation in parentheses).

 The bottom left shows the bytecode of the program being executed.
 It has alternating grey and white sections.
 Each section corresponds to a line